 It’s valuable to review competitive information because you can see how well your competitors sell, cluing you into market potential, while also allowing you to compare your product’s review quantity and rating, price point, etc. This can be informative when determining needs and advantages.
 Is there a consistent variable driving a low review rating?
 Is your price competitive?
 Are there products that are selling well with lower review quantities, or does a large quantity of reviews appear to be necessary in order to be competitive?
 Understanding these questions can help you to frame your strategy.
 You can highlight a feature in response to a negative quality of your competition, ensure that you’re being competitive on price, and employ a focus on review generation if necessary.

 While you’ll work against your competition, complementary products are more likely to be purchased with your product, potentially providing you with more unique marketing/advertising opportunity.
 Utilizing opportunities to align your product with these complementary comparisons can potentially help you to generate additional sales.
 While it can be difficult to achieve, obtaining a ‘frequently bought together’ label bridging the relationship between your product with a complementary can provide a unique benefit.

-Whether through Keyword Research or Listing Analyzer, you’re given the option to add keywords to a keyword bank for your product.
+Whether through Keyword Research, Listing Analyzer, or Competitor Intelligence, you’re given the option to add keywords to a keyword bank for your product.
 Adding as many keywords of value to this bank can help to provide you with as much ongoing data as possible as your product progresses.